Have you been in a position of not getting the colour results you want? Do you have often colour arguments with your clients?

 Calibration for designers

-The calibration process is important at the colour specification stage where the colour targets are determined.
+The screen calibration process is important at the colour specification stage where the colour targets are determined.
 Designers should ensure that the defined colour in the design file originates from a calibrated monitor and correct colour standard data to enable it to remain the same and consistent during the entire process.

 There are many options of calibrating your monitor with online tools or even with Windows and macOS providing tools for manual calibration, adjusting the colour gamut, brightness, and contrast.